hashgraph/hedera-local-node/docs/custom-sub-system-configs.md

+# Customizing Local Node Configuration

-This document is describing how to change the default configurations of the sub systems components.
+This document describes how to change the default configurations of the sub systems components.

-# Relay configurations
+# Relay configuration

-In the `src/configuration/local.json` you can set the following values in the Relay:
+In the file `src/configuration/local.json` you can set the following values for the Relay:

 | Envariable variable                            | Description |
 | --------                                       | -------     |